In This Article

 This is a guest post by one of our partners, Stride Health.
 This post contains partner affiliate links.
 For more information on how we work with partners, see disclosures at the bottom of this page.

-If you don’t have access to employer-sponsored health insurance, Open Enrollment (OEP) is the only time of year that you can buy or change your health insurance without a qualifying life event.
+If you don’t have access to employer-sponsored health insurance, Open Enrollment Period (OEP) is the only time of year that you can buy or change your health insurance without a qualifying life event.
 This is a deadline you don’t want to miss, especially if you’re self-employed!
-You may be eligible for new and/or less expensive plans that can help you save on the cost of care in 2021.
+You may be eligible for new and/or less expensive plans that can help you save on the cost of care in 2022.

 When is Open Enrollment?

 For most states, OEP for 2022 health plans starts November 1, 2021 and ends January 15, 2022.
 This gives you just around 11 weeks to sign up.
 However, if you want coverage beginning January 1, 2022, you’ll need to enroll by December 15, 2021.
 If you enroll between December 16, 2021 and January 15, 2022, your coverage will begin February 1, 2022 instead.

 Keep in mind: Not all states have these same deadlines as they manage their own health marketplaces.
 In the case you live in any of the following states, you’ll want to ensure you enroll by the deadlines below: